leios/leios.github.io/src/gpu-handbook/abstractions.md

 While it is usually quite clear how to parallelize kernels, the choice of *which* loop to parallelize over is sometimes difficult for beginner programmers.
 At least in my experience, I have found that codebases using parallel loops end up looking just as messy, if not messier, than code using kernel-based approaches.
 On the other hand, for programmers that know what they are doing, loop-based abstractions can still be quite helpful -- especially for code that already exists and would be a pain to rewrite.
-There are also GPU interfaces (like Kokkos and SyCL) that use parallel loops by default.
+There are also GPU languages (like Kokkos and SyCL) that use parallel loops by default.

-Unfortunately, for all the reasons mentioned here, there is not strong library support for loop vectorization on the GPU in Julia, though there have been many attempts.
+Unfortunately, for all the reasons mentioned here, there are is not strong library support for loop vectorization on the GPU in Julia, though there have been many attempts.
 If you absolutely need a loop-based abstraction for parallel GPU programming in Julia, I would recommend looking into GPUifyLoops.jl, Floops.jl, or JACC.jl.
 By the time you are reading this, there might be another solution that exists as well.